 Trick question.
-It’s the same funnel with different labels.
+It’s the same funnel, but with different labels.
 Marketers and their shapes, right?

 Only this time, we’re only looking at the top, and we’re talking about how you can categorize and track leads in your funnel.

-So to kick things off, your first goal is to get your visitors to become MQLs.
+So to kick things off, your first goal is to get your visitors to become marketing qualified leads.
 MQLs are individuals who, based on their behavior, look like they might be interested in buying.

-On the other hand, SQLs are those who have moved past marketing and are ready to buy.
+On the other hand, SQLs are those who have moved past viewing a marketing campaign and are ready to buy.
 Even though they may not complete a purchase, tracking SQLs can give you a better idea of where your bottom line stands.

-Tracking your leads is vital, though.
+Tracking each marketing qualified lead you receive through your website or other marketing channel is vital.
 Yet again, it’s another basic element of SaaS marketing.

 This affects your conversion rates and ultimately helps you determine how much traffic you need in order to attain the right amount of customers.